Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/DEVLOG.md

 touch patch creates a file, errors if file alr exists rm patch removes a file, errors if does not exist
 TODO: Modify patch DELETIONS need to also be implemented.
-Same logic/test case abt 1h
+Same logic/test case

+abt 1h

 ### 2024-01-13 - Begin dit add & dit build

 -   Make touch patches create file with CONTENTS
 -   Build structure of .dit folder (/commits/0, /commits/1, /commits/2 etc )
 -   When adding (proposing a stage) a file, see if it any previous commits have touchd this file
 -   if so, current commit is modification type; begin to build old version of file in memory to be able to compare current version to to gen NEW mod commit
-- if not, generate new touch commit abt 4h
+-   if not, generate new touch commit

+abt 4h

+### 2024-01-14 - Apply matthew's new mod patch alg and refactor to use Point typedef struct

+abt 30m

+### 2024-01-15 - DEBUGGING - Help debug missing mysterious packets with Abel; Classtime spent with Mr. K debugging execvp lab

+abt 1h

+### 2024-01-16 - DIT ADD command implemented for all touch and modification; Dit commit;

+-   dit add <filename> now builds str in memory and compares it to version on disk to generate a new mod commit
+-   dit build can build all files within a .dit history and save them to disk too

+abt 3h

+### 2024-01-17 - Migrate mains to void funcs from build, commit, and add to glue together into one DIT command

+-   glueing involved make hell and fixing circular deps

+abt 1h

+### 2024-01-19 - Dit STATUS and dit add DOT

+-   scan all files in a dit tree for modifications/ deletions
+-   scan all files in tracked dir on disk to see if any new ones (not previously in dit tree) have been added
+-   dit add dot (or any other filename) can FINALLY make removal type patches and commits by scanning current tree in the same way as dit status

+abt 5h

+### 2024-01-20 - Final cleanup and bug fixes

+-   remove all print statments
+-   dit add <removed file> (not just the dir where a removed file is) also works now by taking inspo from tree scanning of dit status
+-   merge abel's code that allows nested dirs to be committed
+-   update build to create folders as needed when nested dir does not exist yet

+abt 4h

 ## Matthew